Pawan Kalyan: 1998–2001: Success streak and stardom

 Next, Kalyan acted in Puri Jagannadh's first directorial venture, Badri (2000).
 It starred debutants Ameesha Patel and Renu Desai (whom he would later marry).
 It was produced by T. Trivikrama Rao and the music was composed by Ramana Gogula.
 The film became a blockbuster at the box office.
 Badri played a crucial role in expanding Pawan Kalyan's appeal from class audiences, who admired his earlier hits to a broader mass audience.
 The intense scenes between Pawan Kalyan and Prakash Raj remain a significant highlight in Pawan's career.
 The film's dialogues and songs were huge hits with the youth.
-The line "Nuvvu Nanda aithe nenu Badri Badrinath" and songs like "Ye Chikitha" and "Bangala Kathamlo" continued to be popular even after two decades.
-Badri was later remade in Hindi as Shart: The Challenge (2004).

 Kalyan's next film was Kushi (2001) co-starring Bhumika.
 It was directed by S. J. Surya and produced by A. M. Rathnam.
 Mani Sharma provided the score and soundtrack.
 Kalyan also choreographed all the action sequences in the film.
 Initially begun in 1999 as a bilingual along with its Tamil version, also titled Kushi (2000), the Telugu version was delayed due to Kalyan's prior commitment to Badri.
 It was a blockbuster at the box office and went on to become the highest-grossing Telugu film ever at the time.
 The film was critically acclaimed for its screenplay, music, cinematography and especially the performance of Pawan Kalyan.
 Kushi was the culmination of a streak of six consecutive hits for Pawan Kalyan and his style, mannerisms and dialogues from the film were much imitated by the youth.

 The four consecutive blockbuster hits—Tholi Prema, Thammudu, Badri, and Kushi—had a cult status among youth at the turn of the millennium.
 Pawan Kalyan became a youth icon, setting trends in action sequences, style, and fashion.
 These films gave him a massive fanbase, distinct from his elder brother Chiranjeevi's.
 In 2001, Kalyan became the first South Indian brand ambassador for Pepsi, while Chiranjeevi promoted Coca-Cola.